 According to this infographic, 79% of American food gardeners have some college education.
 I wonder how many are currently students? (like us!)

-wellesleyscoop asked: What time will the Conference start on Saturday?
+wellesleyscoop said: What time will the Conference start on Saturday?
 We want to get there for the whole thing, and are applying for transportation funds right now!

 You can get there any time between 10-11 am :) We’ll be having brunch until 11am, when our first speaker, Groundwork Somerville, will be presenting.